-Apprentice working in the kitche, I never thought it would lead to L'Ortolan
+Apprentice working in the kitche, I neve L'Ortolan

 I'm a soon to be, 17 year old apprentice working my crocs off to be the next Gordon Ramsay.
 Looking back, I never thought my school work experience would lead to this (just want to thank my food tech teacher in this space, as I'm not sure I ever really did.
 You know who you are).
 A three year apprenticeship with a Michelin starred restaurant in cycling distance from home!
 Not that I do, cause that's effort!